g0ofycat/MultiState/README.md

 # MultiState

 A lightweight **state management module** for Roblox that lets you create, track, and react to named states across your game.
-It supports subscriptions, one-time listeners, queued updates, and state locking—making it easy to maintain global or per-system states.
+It supports subscriptions, one-time listeners, queued updates, and state locking, making it easy to maintain global or per-system states.

 ## Features
 - **Create & manage named states** with any Lua value.